Category: Gaming

 So what is in Rain’s world?
 As Rain is set inside a bedtime story, Cloudy’s epic quest to reach Seattle is filled with an eclectic mix of characters and locations.
 The locations include schools, beaches, moshpits, game development conferences, and desert canyons filled with lasers.
 Although Cloudy has to overcome rhyming villain Dr Dryspell, who wants to eradicate clouds so that he is never rained on again, they are helped along their way by a cast of eccentric friends.
 Some of these are typical adventurer’s mentors, like the wise old cloud, while others are more unusual; Froggie introduces himself by claiming to be the hero from “a famous 90’s video game”, and later recruits turret-wielding monkeys to help you on your way.

 The first few levels of Rain are almost impossible to fail, as they are simply about getting used to the objectives system and how long the rain meter lasts.
 However, Rain quickly goes beyond its title and introduces new sources of power for Cloudy.
-Hovering over any bubbling liquid lets Cloudy rain down that liquid instead, whether its corrosive goo, coffee, cleaning fluids, or even petrol.
+Hovering over any bubbling liquid lets Cloudy rain down that liquid instead, whether it’s coffee, cleaning fluids, or even petrol.
 Cloudy also gains new permanent abilities such as lightning strikes and snowfall, which can be combined to create even more chaos.
 To give just one example, snowing on people (hoomans, in this world) to turn them into a snowball can be followed with a lightning strike to propel that snowball around the level.
 Similarly, raining petrol in an unbroken line from a fire source lets you trail fire across the level and cause major destruction.

 Review | Stacking